rachelsmithcode/CV/README.md

   However due to the number of people involved without smooth communication relationships could break down with frightening speed.
 Reception worked closely with all teams enabling me to:

-  + focus on keeping this communication clear and healthy.
+  + Focus on keeping this communication clear and healthy.

-  + improve relationships by adjusting my tone and manner as required for the situation.
+  + Improve relationships by adjusting my tone and manner as required for the situation.

 I believe this skill was one of those primarily responsible for my promotion to head of the reception team.

 ### Enthusiastic learner